jventalon/google-meet-bot-poc/README.md

 ## Usage

-Setup the config info (meeting url, email and password) in index.js.
+Setup the config info (meeting url, email and password of the Google account to use) in index.js.
+Make sure the Google account doesn't have 2-step authentication enabled.
+To disble it, got to: https://myaccount.google.com/security

 Run `npm run start`.